Calibrating the MATILDA framework#

 parallel: False

-We ran FASTs for the example catchment with the full number of iterations required.
+We ran FASTs for the example catchment an an HPC with the full number of iterations required.
 The results are saved in CSV files.
 We can use the spotpy.analyser

 library to create easy-to-read data frames from the databases.
 The summary shows the first (S1